Perspective | The ridiculous hypocrisy of Sean Hannity hiding behind ‘freedom of the press’

 That’s not entirely clear cut, Abrams told me.
 It depends, at least in part, on what sort of information the committee is seeking.

-The committee’s letter suggested that its questions wouldn’t be about Hannity-the-broadcaster, but rather Hannity-the-insider.
+The committee’s letter suggested that its questions wouldn’t be about Hannity-the-broadcaster but, rather, Hannity-the-insider.
 It called him “a fact witness in our investigation.”

 That kind of inquiry, Abrams told me, ought to be fair game.
 “The things they want to know about are the least protected” by the First Amendment, he said.